 - The company complies with all the regulatory requirements

-- The business is suitably guided on preventing data breach
+- The business is suitably guided on preventing a data breach

 - The firm can handle any breach in the data if it occurs in the future

-The data breach insurance pays for following expenses:
+The data breach insurance pays for the following expenses:

-- Help the business to find who was affected by the breach and ways to notify them
+- Help the business to find who the breach affected and ways to notify them

 - Affected individual’s credit monitoring